5930484221-SS/Thrive/reserve_api.md

 return object:

-Return a list of request that contain field like request record but add course field, which is a object of course that relate to the request.
-Request that return are user's request as a tutor.
+Return a list of reserve that contain field like reserve record but add course field, which is a object of course that relate to the reserve.
+Reserve that return are user's reserve as a tutor.

 ## api/accept
 params list: